Portuñol: Contemporary

 In recent years, Portuñol has begun to appear in realms other than everyday speech.
 It has become a literary medium, especially in Argentina, Uruguay and Brazil.
 Language professor María Jesus Fernández García states that literary registers only occasionally provide a true representation of Portuñol, and that authors often choose to select only some of the features that it is characterized by; she thus describes it as a linguistic recreation of the actual language.
 One important literary work written in Portuñol is Mar paraguayo by Brazilian author Wilson Bueno.
 The passage below shows the mixing of Spanish and Portuguese in his novel.

 In recent decades, some Portuguese-based creole languages have also become influenced by standard Spanish, notably Annobonese and the Aruban dialect of Papiamento.

 The appearance of Portuñol has prompted two opposing opinions or attitudes towards its existence.
 On the one hand, it is viewed as the product of laziness among speakers unwilling to learn a different language.
 On the other hand, it is seen as the logical product of globalization.
 As far as the future of Portuñol is concerned, according to Francisco A. Marcos-Marín, it is too difficult to evaluate possible repercussions that Portuñol could have on future linguistic maps because it is not easy to separate linguistic tendencies that are merely in style and those that are permanent.

-Compared to Mirandese

-It is important to note that the colloquial dialect of Portuñol is similar to but different from Mirandese, or "Mirandês" in Portuguese.
-The Mirandese language is spoken by approximately 15,000 people in northeastern Portugal.
-The regional language has several similarities to both Portuguese and Spanish languages, but it is a direct descendant of Asturo-Leonese.